home-assistant/developers.home-assistant/docs/integration_quality_scale_index.md

 # Silver 🥈

 This integration is able to cope when things go wrong.
-It will not print any exceptions not will it fill the log with retry attempts.
+It will not print any exceptions nor will it fill the log with retry attempts.

 - Set an appropriate `SCAN_INTERVAL` (if a polling integration)
 - Raise `PlatformNotReady` if unable to connect during setup (if appropriate)
 - Handles expiration of auth credentials.
 Refresh if possible or print correct error and fail setup.
 If based on a config entry, should trigger a new config entry flow to re-authorize.
 - Handles internet unavailable.
 Log a warning once when unavailable, log once when reconnected.
 - Handles device/service unavailable.
 Log a warning once when unavailable, log once when reconnected.
-- Set unavailable property to False if appropriate ([docs](entity_index.md#generic-properties))
+- Set `available` property to `False` if appropriate ([docs](entity_index.md#generic-properties))
 - Entities have unique ID (if available) ([docs](entity_registry_index.md#unique-id-requirements))

 # Gold 🥇